 Churchfields Primary is a long established primary school within Chesterton and is integral to the local community.
-Pupils in the school are happy and well cared for.
+The children in our school are happy and well cared for.

 Over recent years there have been many changes of leadership.
-In January 2012 Churchfields entered into a collaboration with the local high school, Chesterton Community Sports College.
-This was finalised in December 2013 and now Churchfields Primary School is a sponsored academy, part of the Chesterton Multi Academy Trust.
+In January 2012, Churchfields entered into a collaboration with the local high school, Chesterton Community Sports College.
+This was finalised in December 2013 and now Churchfields Primary School is a sponsored academy, part of the Collective Vision Trust.

-The school received a "Good" Ofsted judgement in May 2013 and continues on its journey to become an Outstanding school.
+The school received a "Good" Ofsted judgement in May 2013 and this was followed by an "Outstanding" judgment in 2015.

 Mrs Diane Beardsmore